 The Madison Japanese Karate Club is one of the oldest Martial Arts clubs at the University of Wisconsin-Madison.
-It is sponsored by the Division of Recreational Sports, and is a registered student organization.
+It is sponsored by the Division of Recreation & Wellbeing, and it is a registered student organization.

 No experience?
 No worries!
-Most of our club members started their martial arts journey as complete novices.
+Most of our club members started their martial arts journey with our club as complete novices.
 It is best to start at the beginning of a semester, as we have a structured beginners class.
-The next one will start on September 17, 2018.
+The Fall 2023 class starts on Monday, September 18th.

 Note that it is also possible to start at any time, as long as there is consistency and dedication, so don't hesitate to send us an e-mail.